Dreajar/Diet-Optimisation/README.md

 ```
 where $A_{i}$ is the amount of calories of food $i$, and $x_i$ is the number of portions of that food in my diet.

-_If the reader is not comfortable with this idea, then he should think of this constraint as a utility function that depeneds on calories and amount of the food item eaten._
 # Reformulation
 Given the above constraints,